 Danone continues to make waves in the plant-based food space!
-Earlier this year, Danone acquired WhiteWave Foods for $12.5 million, stating that this move was largely motivated by their interest in WhiteWave’s huge dairy-free brands.
+Earlier this year, Danone acquired WhiteWave Foods for $12.5 billion, stating that this move was largely motivated by their interest in WhiteWave’s huge dairy-free brands.
 Some of WhiteWave’s brands include Silk and So Delicious, the makers of dairy-free ice cream, yogurt, creamers, and other products.
 Danone also invested in a multi-million dollar branding campaign this year for So Delicious which includes the new tagline, “Nothing Compares” – pretty significant for a company that also supports a number of dairy brands.

 And now DanoneWave, the combined businesses of Danone and WhiteWave, will invest $60 million dollars in an effort to expand their plant-based beverages.
 The investment will go towards their plant-based beverage manufacturing operations at their Mount Crawford, Virginia facility, according to Dairy Reporter, which is used by vegan brand Silk.
 The facility was formerly a WhiteWave production plant and now with the investment, the company will add production capacity, as well as expand the existing warehouse.